 Koh Phangan is known for being a big party island, so if you want to rage until the wee hours of the morning, this might be the place for you.

+Koh Lanta might be an option if you're looking for a more relaxed pace.
 It has the epic Thai Island beauty with a much more low-key, chilled-out feel.
 Dorms are $10 per night, and a private room is as low as $30.

 4. Colombia

-From bustling cities filled with excitement at every turn to smaller, picturesque towns with an authentic Colombian feel, this is one place you’ll be daydreaming of returning to for years to come.
+Colombia is another destination with a little something for everyone on a budget.
+From bustling cities filled with excitement at every turn to smaller, picturesque towns with an authentic Colombian feel, this is one place you'll be daydreaming of returning to for years.

-The bigger cities include an endless itinerary of inexpensive things to do and see, such as admiring and learning about the unique street art, lounging in a lovely park or garden, checking out all the cool cafes, bars, museums, churches, and restaurants and of course trying all the exotic fruits and street food.
+The bigger cities offer an endless itinerary of inexpensive things to do and see, such as admiring and learning about the unique street art, lounging in a lovely park or garden, checking out all the cool cafes, bars, museums, churches, and restaurants and of course trying all the exotic fruits and street food.

 No trip to Colombia would be complete without some street empanadas and buñuelos, which cost less than $1 each.

-After a long day of hiking, sip ‘un tinto,’ a popular coffee drink for approximately 65 cents and soak in the calming atmosphere around you.
+After a long day of hiking, sip 'un tinto,' a popular coffee drink for approximately 65 cents, and soak in the calming atmosphere around you.

-Between the scenic hikes, insanely cheap food, endless activities, and gorgeous buildings, Colombia offers a budget-friendly choose your own adventure that you’ll be talking about for years to come.
+Between the scenic hikes, insanely cheap food, endless activities, and gorgeous buildings, Colombia offers a budget-friendly, choose-your-own adventure that you'll be talking about for years to come.

 5. South Africa

 If you want the beach, the mountains, and the most lavish yet inexpensive wineries in the world, head straight to South Africa.
+Cape Town has cheap eats, bars, and restaurants of all flavors and varieties.

-You can spend a day hiking Table Mountain for free or take the cable car up for a little over $12 and hike down if you’d prefer.
+You can spend a day hiking Table Mountain for free or take the cable car up for a little over $12 and hike down if you'd prefer.
+For those who are not in the hiking mood, a return cable car ticket costs approximately $23.

-With over 30 opulent wineries overlooking gorgeous mountains, you’ll be astounded at how inexpensive the wine tastings are.
+An hour from Cape Town, Franschhoek is a small town tucked into the countryside.
+With over 30 opulent wineries overlooking gorgeous mountains, you'll be astounded at how inexpensive the wine tastings are.
+Most places will have 4-8 tastings for just a few dollars.